This filter adds routing hints to a service. The filter has no parameters.

 master value in a routing hint will route the query to a primary server.
 This

 can be used to direct read queries to a primary server for a up-to-date result

 Route to replica

 -- maxscale route to slave

-slave value will route the query to a slave server.
+slave value will route the query to a replica server.
 Please note that the

 hints will override any decisions taken by the routers which means that it is

-possible to force writes to a slave server.
+possible to force writes to a replica server.